 Nominators must provide evidence as to why the nominated asset is of community value.
 The council ultimately decides whether this evidence is sufficient to list the asset.
 A building or piece of land is deemed to have community value if, in the view of the council:

-- The use of the land or building currently, or in the recent past, furthers the social well-being or cultural, recreational or sporting interests of the local community
+- The use of the land or building currently, or in the recent past, furthers the social well-being or cultural, recreational or sporting interests of the local community.

-- The use of the building or land must not be deemed 'ancillary', ie of secondary purpose.
+- The use of the building or land must not be deemed 'ancillary', meaning of secondary purpose.
 This means that the use of the land or building to further social well-being or interests of the community must be its principal use.

-- residential properties and associated land.
+- Residential properties and associated land.

-- land licensed for use as a caravan site.
+- Land licensed for use as a caravan site.

-- operational land used for transport and other infrastructure.
+- Operational land used for transport and other infrastructure.

-- an 'ancillary' use, such as a café within a workplace
+- An 'ancillary' use, such as a café within a workplace.

 Local authorities are required to publish a register of assets of community value, this should include both successful and unsuccessful nominations.
 This can be found below: